vpylro/pime/README.md

-## PIME: Prevalence interval for Microbiome Evaluation
+## PIME: Prevalence Interval for Microbiome Evaluation
 PIME removes the within group variation found in metataxonomic surveys (16S rRNA datasets) by capturing only biological differences at high sample prevalence levels.

 ## How to install PIME package